networktocode/jdiff/README.md

 ```

 This results in a tuple:
-- The first value is the diff between the two dictionaries
+- The first value is the diff between the two data structures
-- The second value is a boolean with the result of the Check
+- The second value is a boolean with the result of the check

 This diff can also show new or deleted keys if they exist.
 The second value returned will be the boolean result of the Check.
 In this case, the two dictionaries were not an exact match.